 Hello all,

-The staff in our office has celebrated a festival called ayutha puja* every year with a lot of fanfare.
-I have recently started the HR in the firm and am not comfortable with religion in the work place.
-No other festival is celebrated and I would like to take steps that ensure the working environment remains free of religion.
-Highly appreciate suggestions/adivse on how to deal with this situation
+The staff in our office has celebrated a festival called Ayutha Puja every year with a lot of fanfare.
+I have recently started as the HR in the firm and am not comfortable with religion in the workplace.
+No other festival is celebrated, and I would like to take steps to ensure the working environment remains free of religion.
+I highly appreciate suggestions/advice on how to deal with this situation.

 Regards,

-*Ayutha puja' - perform puja to the various instruments and equipments that help people work all through the year.
-After the puja and chanting of slokas, fruits and sweets are distributed among all present.
+*Ayutha Puja* involves performing puja to the various instruments and equipment that help people work throughout the year.
+After the puja and chanting of slokas, fruits, and sweets are distributed among all present.

 From India, Madras

-Are you from India.
+Are you from India?
 We all know the meaning of Ayudha Pooja.
-It has been celebrated across India, without any religion bar.
-Companies including other religions are celebrating this.
-Just because of one particular religion's chants are sung, that does not mean that is should be banned.
-If you are not interested in celebrating the festival stay away.
+It has been celebrated across India without any religious barriers.
+Companies, including those of other religions, are celebrating this.
+Just because chants from one particular religion are sung does not mean it should be banned.
+If you are not interested in celebrating the festival, stay away.

 Preet